 Although this plant will occasionally produce buds that are 5 inches (12 cm) long, they will only bloom in perfect conditions.
 These blooms are green and rather unimpressive.

-Most plant owners remove the buds when they appear, as they waste the plant’s energy.
-Always wash your hands thoroughly after removing buds, due to the sap’s toxic nature.
+Some plant owners remove the buds when they appear to favor leaf growth.
+Always wash your hands thoroughly after removing buds, as Dieffenbachia sap is toxic.

-Dieffenbachia amoena plant is poisonous, and should not be permitted near children or pets (cats&dogs).
-The sap of the plant is acrid, and when ingested can numb the throat and vocal cords, rendering the victim mute for up to two weeks until the poison wears off.
+Dieffenbachia plant is poisonous, and should not be permitted near children or pets (cats&dogs).
+The sap of the plant is acrid and contains needle-shaped calcium oxalate crystals.
+When small children or pets chew the plant, it can cause a range of symptoms, including intense numbing, oral irritation, excessive drooling, and localized swelling.
 The sap is highly irritating to the skin, and any interactions with the plant that result in sap exposure should be washed thoroughly.

 The leopard lily unfortunately has a jaded past.
-It was used to numb the mouth as punishment in the Caribbean on sugar plantations and to tip arrows in the Amazon.
+It was used to numb the mouth as punishment in the Caribbean on sugar plantations and to tip warrior arrows in the Amazon.
 It was also experimented with in Nazi Germany on war prisoners.
-The name dumb cane can be offensive to those who know its past.
+The name dumb cane can be offensive to those who know its past as it can be considered a racial slur.
 Please consider using the scientific name or other common name of leopard lily.

 Types of Dieffenbachia